balthazarneveu/interactive_pipe/samples/readme.md

 - keyword arguments are the parameters which can be later turned into interactive widgets.
 - output buffers are simply returned like you'd do in a regular function.

-We use the `@interactive()` wrapper which will turn each keyword parameters initialized to a **tuple/list** into a graphical interactive widgets (slider, tick box, dropdown men).
+We use the `@interactive()` decorator to specify which parameters become interactive widgets.
+Parameters defined in the decorator as **tuple/list** will become graphical interactive widgets (slider, tick box, dropdown menu).

-The syntax to turn keyword arguments into sliders is pretty simple `(default, [min, max], name)` will turn into a float slider for instance.
+The syntax to turn keyword arguments into sliders is pretty simple: `@interactive(param=(default, [min, max], name))` will create a float slider for instance.

-Finally, we need to the glue to combo these filters.
+Finally, we need the glue to combo these filters.
 This is where the sample_pipeline function comes in.

 By decorating it with `@interactive_pipeline(gui="qt")`, calling this function will magically turn into a GUI powered image processing pipeline.